-DHS Watchdog: Trump Administration Wasn't Ready for Family Separation
+DHS Watchdog Finds 'Significant' Health And Safety Risks For Immigrants At ICE Center

+DHS Watchdog Finds 'Significant' Health And Safety Risks For Immigrants At ICE Center

-The Department of Homeland Security was unprepared to implement the Trump administration's family separation policy — and then struggled to identify and reunify families when it was over.
+Two new reports from the Department of Homeland Security's internal watchdog say the agency was unprepared to implement the Trump administration's family separation policy and detail health and safety risks at a California ICE processing facility.

-That's according to a report released today by the agency's internal watchdog.
-Administration officials said the policy was needed to discourage illegal immigration.
-But President Trump abandoned it amid widespread outrage after more than 2600 children were separated from their parents.
+Administration officials said its family separation policy was needed to discourage illegal immigration.
+But President Trump abandoned it amid widespread outrage after more than 2,600 children were separated from their parents.

-The report from the DHS Office of Inspector General echoes many of the complaints raised by immigrants' rights advocates.
-Here are three of its key findings.
+One report from the DHS Office of Inspector General echoes many of the complaints raised by immigrants' rights advocates — that the agency held migrant children beyond the legal limit and then struggled to identify and reunify families when the separation policy ended.

+In a separate report also released Tuesday, the DHS watchdog detailed the results of a surprise inspection of the Adelanto ICE Processing Center in Southern California.
+That May inspection found "serious issues...that pose significant health and safety risks" at the facility, including nooses made out of sheets in detainee cells.
+The report highlights at least seven attempted suicides at the facility.
+Here are some of the reports' findings:

 Migrant children held beyond 3-day limit